SURGERY |

 Common Recovery Milestones

-A postoperative visit is typically scheduled to check the incision site and perform a dressing change.
-Your podiatrist will assess for proper healing and watch for any signs of infection.
+A follow-up visit is typically scheduled to evaluate the surgical site, change dressings, and ensure proper early healing.
+Your podiatrist will also assess for any signs of infection or complications.2 Weeks Post-Surgery

-Complete recovery varies based on the procedure performed and individual healing.
-Return to high-impact activities or sports may take several months and should always be guided by your podiatrist or physical therapist.
+Full recovery varies depending on the type of procedure performed and individual healing factors.
+Return to full activity, including sports or high-impact exercise, may take several months and should be guided by your podiatrist and/or physical therapist to ensure safe progression.

 Tips for a Smooth Recovery

-Support your body’s natural healing process with a nutrient-rich diet.
-Focus on lean proteins, vitamin C, zinc, and calcium to help repair tissues and reduce inflammation.
+Support your body’s recovery with a balanced, nutrient-rich diet.
+Prioritize lean proteins, vitamin C, zinc, and calcium to promote tissue repair, reduce inflammation, and support bone and soft tissue healing.Speak Up About Concerns

-Keep your care team informed.
-Contact your provider immediately if you experience unusual pain, redness, swelling, drainage, or fever, as these could be signs of infection or complications.
+Maintain open communication with your care team throughout recovery.
+Contact your provider promptly if you experience unusual pain, increased redness, swelling, drainage, or fever, as these may indicate infection or other complications requiring evaluation.

 What to Expect Long-Term

-Successful foot surgery often leads to significantly reduced pain, enhanced mobility, and improved overall foot function — allowing you to enjoy daily activities with greater comfort and confidence.
+Successful foot and ankle surgery often leads to significant pain reduction, improved mobility, and better overall function.
+Many patients are able to return to daily activities with greater comfort, stability, and confidence.

 ✅ Adaptation to Structural Changes